 Causes of anxiety can be environmental, genetic, biological, cumulative stress over time, trauma, or a negative childhood environment.
 The exact cause of anxiety is unknown.
 It may be one of these factors or may be a combination.
 The good news is that anxiety disorders are treatable and the success rate is high.

 The most common and effective treatment for anxiety disorders is Cognitive Behavioral Treatment (CBT), medication or a combination of these two treatments.
 CBT focuses on reducing anxiety by eliminating beliefs and behaviors that help maintain the anxiety.
 With the right treatment, many people who struggle with anxiety can get relief, learn skills to manage their anxiety and live normal and fulfilling lives.
-If you feel like you may be struggling with anxiety and it is becoming overwhelming the next step would be to contact me for a complimentary 15-minute phone consultation.• • •
+If you feel like you may be struggling with anxiety and it is becoming overwhelming the next step would be to contact Dr. Bisignano at her Palos Verdes office for a complimentary 15-minute phone consultation.• • •